alibaba/GraphScope/analytical_engine/java/README.md

 # Performance

-Apart from the user-friendly interface, grape-jdk also provide user with high performance graph analytics experience.
+Apart from the user-friendly interface, `GRAPE-JDK` also provide user with high performance graph analytics experience.
 Please refer to [benchmark](performance.md) for the benchmark results.

-# TODO
-- Support more programming model
-  - Giraph(Pregel)
-- A test suite for verifying algorithm correctness, without GraphScope analytical engine.
-- Documentation
-- User-friendly error report